SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 *Beau is running away from a troll.
 He rolls a D20 and adds his Dexterity for a total of 17.
 This is higher than 15 and means that Beau is out of reach in another location of his choice.
 However, Gretchen, Beau's ally, rolled 12.
 That means she hasn't escaped the troll, and both of them will have to keep fighting in the next room in the dungeon.*
 </details>

-A <ins>**Skill**</ins> can be anything (flower arrangement, swordplay, etc.) and starts with a value of 5.
-When asked to roll for an action, you can use one of your skills instead of the stat the referee tells you to use if it would thematically make sense.
+A <ins>**Skill**</ins> can be anything (flower arrangement, swordplay, etc.).
+When asked to roll for an action, if it would thematically make sense, for one of your skills, the roll becomes easier (a hard roll becomes a normal roll, a normal roll becomes an easy roll, and an easy roll becomes a success).
 Your skills are stored in your **Psyche**.

 <details markdown="1">
 <summary><i>Example: Using a Skill</i></summary>
-*Beau has 3 points of Willpower and 5 points of a skill named "Swamp Dweller".
-When trying to parley with a troll, the referee asks him to roll Willpower, but Beau argues that his Swamp Dweller skill makes as much sense to use.
-The referee agrees and Beau adds 5 to his roll instead of 3.*
+*Beau has a skill named "Swamp Dweller".
+When trying to parley with a troll, the referee asks him to make a hard Willpower roll, but Beau argues that his Swamp Dweller skill would make him more relatable for the monster.
+The referee agrees and Beau only needs to beat 15 on his roll instead of 20.*
 </details>

 <ins>**Hit Points**</ins> (or HP) is the amount of damage you can take before getting Wounded.